Fashion Design: Presentation

 Essential terms to know

-• Be able to produce technical drawings of a fashion design., Be able to select fabrics and trimmings for a fashion design., Be able to apply fashion illustration techniques., Be able to present fashion design work.
+• Be able to produce technical drawings of a fashion design., Be able to identify fabrics and trimmings for a fashion design., Be able to apply fashion illustration techniques., Be able to present fashion design work.

 Ready to learn?